-Alanya is a beach resort city and a component district of Antalya Province on the southern coast of Turkey, in the country’s Mediterranean Region, 138 kilometers east of the city of Antalya.
-As of Turkey’s 2010 Census, the city had a population of 98,627, while the district that includes the city and its built-up region had an area of 1,596 km2 and 248,286 inhabi
+Alanya is a beach resort city and a component district of Antalya Province on the southern coast of Turkey, in the country’s Mediterranean region, 138 kilometres east of the city of Antalya.
+At Turkey’s 2010 census, the city had a population of 98,627, while the district that includes the city and its built-up region had an area of 1,596 square kilometres and 248,286 inhabitants.

 The Mediterranean climate, natural attractions, and historic heritage makes Alanya a popular destination for tourism.

-Alanya’s two main tourist beaches are Kleopatra Beach and Porakal Beach, which both have been awarded Blue Flag (blueflag.org) status for cleanliness and safety.
-Alanya’s 13th-century fortress is one of the main tourist attractions, with an impressive citadel and a three-mile stretch of fortified walls.
-Another striking landmark is the Red Tower, near the harbor.
+Alanya’s two main tourist beaches are Kleopatra Beach and Porakal Beach, which have both been awarded Blue Flag (blueflag.org) status for cleanliness and safety.
+Alanya’s 13th century fortress is one of the main tourist attractions, with an impressive citadel and a three-mile stretch of fortified walls.
+Another striking landmark is the Red Tower, near the harbour.

 +90 242 212 02 03